Genesis Mission

 BHAG 4.
 Total resource abundance via atomic reconfiguration

-Prompt: Combine the Materials Project and Materials Data Facility libraries with the APS-U X-Ray Data imaging.
+Prompt: Combine the Materials Project and Materials Data Facility libraries with the APS-U X-ray Data imaging.
 Design an “atomic assembler” that can rearrange the molecular structure of ocean plastic and industrial waste into high-value Critical Materials, such as neodymium or platinum, at the atomic level, rendering scarcity and mining obsolete.

 ASI Response: Material scarcity is a failure of sorting, not a lack of atoms.
 By utilizing the following electromagnetic assembly sequence, any carbon-based waste can be restructured into crystalline lattices…